2014 Finnish Cup: Fourth round

 The fourth round will be contested by the winners of the previous round and the four Veikkausliiga teams that finish last in their groups in the 2014 Finnish League Cup.
 The round will be drawn on 25 or 26 February, and matches will be played between 3 and 18 March.

 Fifth round

 In the fifth round, the four clubs that lose in the quarter-finals of the 2014 Finnish League Cup enter the cup.
 The round will be drawn on 14 March, and matches will be played between 19 March and 3 April.

 Sixth round

 The remaining four Veikkausliiga teams entered the cup in the sixth round.
-The matches were played between 15–17 April.
+The matches were played between 15 and 17 April.
 The draw for the sixth round was held on 1 April.

 Quarter-finals

 The quarter-finals will be played on 30 April 2014.
 The draw for the sixth round was held on 17 April.